oguzozgen/Page-Align-Center-ChromeExt/README.md

 ### Will be Develop

 * Saved Sites CRUD List Page
-* Saving Data on Cloud with Idetity Prodiver
+* Saving Data on Cloud with Idetity Provider (ID4)